sbt/sbt-scalariform/README.md

 If you want to additionally enable Scalariform for your integration tests, use `scalariformSettingsWithIt` or `defaultScalariformSettingsWithIt` instead of the above.

-If you want to additionally enable Scalariform for your integration tests, use `scalariformSettingsWithIt` or `defaultScalariformSettingsWithIt` instead of the above.

 Other useful configuration options are provided by common sbt setting keys:

 - `includeFilter in scalariformFormat`: Defaults to **.scala*